Absence of high pressure ground state re-entrant ferroelectricity in PbTiO$_3$

 Ferroelectricity was long thought to be a low-pressure phenomenon; for example non-existent above 12 GPa in PbTiO$_3$ \cite{Sanjurjo1983} .
 This also fit with the longstanding belief that crystal structures become simpler and more symmetric with increasing pressure \cite{Hemley2010}.
 This concept is intuitive, since with increasing pressure atomic density must increase, and hard spheres tend towards close packing with increasing density.
 Although numerous high-pressure studies conducted over the past two decades contradict this conjecture, it still seemed clear that ferroelectricity, which requires a departure from atomic close-packing, would disappear with increasing pressure, especially when thought of in terms of Slater's rattling ion model \cite{Slater1950}, still popular in textbooks, and its underlying view that there is simply less room for ions to rattle as density increases.

 In contrast to the above, we have long known that covalency or hybridization is important in allowing ions to off-center \cite{Cohen1992}, so one could imagine pressure-induced covalency leading to regimes of high-pressure ferroelectricity.
 This effect was predicted by density function theory (DFT) calculations for PbTiO$_3$ \cite{Kornev2005}, with experimental confirmation claimed \cite{Janolin2008} and interpreted as arising from hybridization of Ti $d$ states with O 2$s$ states \cite{Kornev2007}.
 Other DFT studies examined phase stability under pressure \cite{Ganesh2009} and showed that the results are sensitive to small energy differences arising from the choice of pseudopotential and/or exchange-correlation potential, but are generally consistent with these findings \cite{Kornev2005,Kornev2007}.
-High-pressure Raman and x-ray measurements measured at room temperature \cite{Janolin2008} were interpreted as showing a sequence of transitions from tetragonal $P4mm$ to possibly cubic perovskite at 10-14 GPa, followed by tetragonal $I$4/$mcm$ at 18-20 GPa to polar I4cm at 37-50 GPa.
+High-pressure Raman and x-ray measurements measured at room temperature \cite{Janolin2008} were interpreted as showing a sequence of transitions from tetragonal $P4mm$ to possibly cubic perovskite at 10-14 GPa, followed by tetragonal $I4/mcm$ at 18-20 GPa to polar $I4cm$ at 37-50 GPa.
+DFT computations and some preliminary experiments were presented for PbZrO$_3$ under pressure \cite{Prosandeev2014}.
+Although the R3c structure in that paper is relevant to this work on PbTiO$_3$, the other phases are never stable in PbTiO$_3$.

+Here we call into question the idea of reentrant ferroelectricity in perovskites.
+In this paper we revisit the theoretical calculations of PbTiO$_3$ and present SHG experiments to reveal the complexity of the high pressure phases, including a new centrosymmetric structure and the absence of high pressure, ground state ferroelectricity.

-However, low-temperature (10 K) measurements\cite{Ahart2008} revealed the first transition region at 10-14 GPa to be characteristic of a morphotropic phase boundary, from tetragonal to monoclinic and then rhombohedral symmetry, consistent with DFT predictions \cite{Wu2005}.
-The difference between room temperature and 0 K is evident in the differences between 0K computed Raman frequencies and those measured at room temperature (Fig~1(a)).
-The lowest optic mode in $R\overline{3}c$ does not soften dramatically with decreasing pressure as seen in the experiments, because at low temperatures there is instead a sequence of transitions through monoclinic phases \cite{Ahart2008}.
-The 30 cm$^{-1}$ discrepancy from experiment at 25 GPa is not inconsistent with typical DFT accuracy.
-The emphasis in this paper is the possible existence of higher pressure ferroelectricity.
+Although room temperature experiments showed an apparent simple soft mode transition to cubic at 12 GPa \cite{Sanjurjo1983}, low-temperature (10 K) measurements\cite{Ahart2008} revealed a transition region at 10-14 GPa, characteristic of a morphotropic phase boundary, from tetragonal to monoclinic and then rhombohedral symmetry, consistent with DFT predictions \cite{Wu2005}.